sindresorhus/ky/readme.md

 If the response provides an HTTP status contained in `afterStatusCodes`, Ky will wait until the date, timeout, or timestamp given in the [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header has passed to retry the request.
 If `Retry-After` is missing, the non-standard [`RateLimit-Reset`](https://www.ietf.org/archive/id/draft-polli-ratelimit-headers-05.html#section-3.3) header is used in its place as a fallback.
 If the provided status code is not in the list, the [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header will be ignored.

-If `maxRetryAfter` is set to `undefined`, it will use `options.timeout`.
 If [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header is greater than `maxRetryAfter`, it will use `maxRetryAfter`.

 The `backoffLimit` option is the upper limit of the delay per retry in milliseconds.
 To clamp the delay, set `backoffLimit` to 1000, for example.
 By default, the delay is calculated with `0.3 * (2 ** (attemptCount - 1)) * 1000`.
 The delay increases exponentially.

 The `delay` option can be used to change how the delay between retries is calculated.
-The function receives one parameter, the attempt count, starting at `1`.
+The function receives one parameter, the attempt count, starting at `1`, and must return the delay in milliseconds.

 The `jitter` option adds random jitter to retry delays to prevent thundering herd problems.
 When many clients retry simultaneously (e.g., after hitting a rate limit), they can overwhelm the server again.
 Jitter adds randomness to break this synchronization.
 Set to `true` to use full jitter, which randomizes the delay between 0 and the computed delay.
 Alternatively, pass a function to implement custom jitter strategies.